Because Pierce County Matters

 We're More Than Just the Bus

-Pierce Transit bus service offers reliable transportation, connecting communities with frequent routes, and a commitment to sustainability and accessibility.
+Pierce Transit bus offers reliable transportation, connecting communities with frequent routes, and a commitment to sustainability and accessibility.

 Pierce Transit’s ADA paratransit SHUTTLE is a shared-ride service for people who, because of their disability, are unable to ride a regular Pierce Transit bus.